mourabet/tource/README.md

 the person coordinating can access the order form through a redirect located on tsource.org which takes them to tsource.org/static/readdata.html

-within the zip file there are a few main files needed. first, you need to run node app.js then, within the “public” folder, there are the 3 .html files for the pages that can be hit which are index.html (main source page), orderform3.html (order page that gets sent to users), and readdata.html (order form page that displays firebase database)
+within the zip file there are a few main files needed. first, you need to run node app.js then, within the “public” folder, there are the 3 .html files for the pages that user facing which are: index.html (main source page) orderform3.html (order page that gets sent to users) readdata.html (order form page that displays firebase database)